5 Genius Hacks to Organize All Your Pet Supplies

 5. Upgrade the toy box and keep clutter at bay.

 Have you ever actually counted your pet’s toys?
 If they’re anything like my fur family, the stuffies, squeakies, and chewies probably run into the double digits.
 To keep them corralled, purchase a basket like this one.
-All it takes is just a few seconds to gather them up and toss them in.
+Stash toys in just a few seconds by gathering them up and tossing them in the basket.
 As a fun bonus, you could even teach your pup to fetch and put away his own toys!

 Cats, on the other hand, tend to leave their toys everywhere.
 And unlike their canine friends, most aren’t interested in putting their toys away.
 Try placing several small baskets around the home to collect their toys and keep things clutter-free.